Skip to the content.

 • "My goal is to gain a comprehensive understanding of the whole engineering system and work on things that are meaningful to people—something that can actually contribute to scientific progress."

-• Date Joined: August 2025
+• Date Joined: Jan 2026

 • Concentration: Electrical and Computer Engineering